rwillians/bookk/README.md

     end
     ```

-2.  **AccountTransaction**, which serves as a log of changes to an accounts:
+2.  **AccountTransaction**, which serves as a log of changes to an account:

     ```elixir
     defmodule AccountTransaction do